 If simple faults are found such as damaged linkages these can also be replaced.
 Mechanical drawings can be updated and a report is compiled detailing the time, date and action taken of any remedial works, adhering to fire safety compliance.

-British Standard BS9999: 2008 The Fire Safety Code of Practice for the Design, Management and use of Buildings covers routine inspection and maintenance of ventilation and air conditioning ductwork and states that; depending on the type and style of dampers, the maintenance is specified at a maximum interval of 12 months for spring operated fire dampers or 2 years for others.
+British Standard BS9999: 2017 The Fire Safety Code of Practice for the Design, Management and use of Buildings covers routine inspection and maintenance of ventilation and air conditioning ductwork and states that; all dampers must be tested and maintained at a maximum interval of 12 months.